 - New raw materials, not already in use, require approval or certification (cf. Annex 3.2).

-- Producers of finished products will have a transitional period until 1st January 2024 to re- formulate their products using exclusively NATRUE approved or NATRUE certified raw materials.
+- Finished products producers have until 30th June 2027 to formulate their products using NATRUE approved or certified raw materials if re-certified before 1st July 2025.

 Illustration of the Raw Material Scheme